 Before you begin

 The ADFS - Zeplin SAML integration can be configured by yourself without Zeplin needing to be involved.
 If you need help, feel free to contact us at email@example.com!

-Zeplin requires ADFS information before it will generate the information required by ADFS.
-ADFS only supplies these values in a metadata file, but at this time Zeplin cannot import it.
+Zeplin requires ADFS information before it generates the information required by ADFS.
+ADFS only supplies these values in a metadata file, but at this time, Zeplin cannot import it.
 You will need to extract these values from the ADFS metadata file manually.

 Configure ADFS from the ADFS server's ADFS Management Console.